 - Review of State Uncompensated Care Pools (UCP)

 The OAS will review whether selected states’ Medicaid agencies made payments to hospitals under the UCPs in accordance with the Centers for Medicare & Medicaid Services (CMS) special terms and conditions of the waiver and federal regulatory requirements.

-The OAS will review whether foster care group homes complied with criminal background check and health and safety requirements, as well as whether the states’ oversight processes ensured compliance with licensing requirements.
+The OAS will review whether foster care group homes were in compliance with criminal background check and health and safety requirements, as well as whether the states’ oversight process ensured compliance with licensing requirements.

 The OAS will review select EHR system controls to determine whether they meet federal requirements and assess EHR interoperability challenges.

-The OAS will review states that received PATH program grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), the HHS agency tasked with administration and oversight of the PATH program, to determine whether some recipients were in compliance with federal requirements in providing PATH program services.
+The OAS will review states that received PATH program grants from the Substance Abuse and Mental Health Services Administration (SAMHSA), the Department of Health and Human Services’ (HHS) agency tasked with administration and oversight of the PATH program, to determine whether some recipients were in compliance with federal requirements in providing PATH program services.

 The OAS will review Medicaid MCO denials to determine whether they were in compliance with federal requirements when denying requested medical services, dental services, and drug prescriptions that required prior authorizations.

 - Review of Monthly End Stage Renal Disease (ESRD)-Related Visits Billed by Physicians or Other Qualified Healthcare Professionals

 The OAS will review monthly ESRD-related visits that physicians or other qualified healthcare professionals billed to determine whether they were in compliance with federal requirements.